decretist/Dissertation/Chapter5/chapter5.md

-a way that presumes that _minime occurrit_ is a legal technical term with almost precisely the same meaning we use today when we say that a criminal defendant has been cited for failure to appear in court.[^d][^e]
+a way that presumes that _minime occurrit_ is a legal technical term with almost precisely the same meaning we use today when we say that a criminal defendant has been cited for failure to appear in court.[^6][^7]

-[^d]: There is also a literary precedent for translating the somewhat opaque phrase _minime occurit_ as "does not appear" in the commentary of Maurus Servius Honoratus on Virgil: "_aut audire quod non dicitur, videre quod minime occurrit_ (or to hear what is not spoken, to see what does not appear)". **Need reference to critical edition of Servius**
+[^6]: There is also a literary precedent for translating the somewhat opaque phrase _minime occurit_ as "does not appear" in the commentary of Maurus Servius Honoratus on Virgil: "_aut audire quod non dicitur, videre quod minime occurrit_ (or to hear what is not spoken, to see what does not appear)". **Add reference to critical edition of Servius.**

-[^e]: AaBcFdP read _minime concurrit_ rather than _minime occurrit_.
+[^7]: AaBcFdP reads _minime concurrit_ rather than _minime occurrit_.
-It is not clear whether this variant is meaningful, or whether the first-recension manuscripts simply perpetuate an error introduced in the hypothesized α hyparchetype from which they are now thought to descend.
+It is not clear whether this variant is meaningful, or whether it simply perpetuates an error introduced into the hypothesized α hyparchetype from which all first-recension manuscripts are now thought to have been derived. **Add reference to Winroth article.**

 Excommunication is discussed in the Sg version of C.4 d.init. in a way that indicates that the concept is not an entirely settled one.